Mai Yamamoto

-Mai Yamamoto (山本麻衣, Yamamoto Mai) is a Japanese professional basketball player who plays for Toyota Antelopes of the Women's Japan Basketball League.
-She also plays for Japan women's national 3x3 team.
-She brought the U23 national team to a gold medal at the FIBA 3x3 Under-23 World Cup in Lanzhou, and was named the tournament MVP and shoot-out contest gold medalist.
-This was Japan's very first world title in basketball.
+Mai Yamamoto (山本麻衣, Yamamoto Mai) is a Japanese professional basketball player who plays for the Las Vegas Aces in the WNBA and the Toyota Antelopes of the Women's Japan Basketball League.

+Yamamoto won a gold medal with the U23 national team at the FIBA 3x3 Under-23 World Cup in Lanzhou, and was named the tournament MVP and shoot-out contest gold medalist.
+It was Japan's first world title in basketball.
+At the Olympics, Yamamoto played both on the Japanese 3x3 team at the 2020 Tokyo Olympics and on the 5x5 basketball team at the 2024 Paris Olympics.

+Professional career

-On February 5, 2025, Mai Yamamoto signed a contract with the Dallas Wings of the American WNBA.
+On February 5, 2025, Yamamoto signed a contract with the Dallas Wings of the WNBA in the United States.
+On July 17, 2026, she signed a rest-of-season contract with the Las Vegas Aces.

+Personal life

+Yamamoto has two dogs named Minto and Rachel.